Emergency Trauma Unit

 Call 911 for emergency

 Skagit Valley Hospital features a Level III trauma unit with 23 patient beds.
-Our Emergency Department includes two triage rooms, two trauma rooms, two major medical resuscitation rooms and two behavioral health rooms.
+Our Emergency Department includes a triage room, two trauma rooms, two major medical resuscitation rooms and two behavioral health rooms.
 All rooms are private and universal.

-More than 30,000 patients visited the ER in 2011.
+Nearly 30,000 patients visited the ER in 2012.
 Located near the busy Interstate 5 corridor, the department averages 50 trauma cases per month.
 Our patient registration staff offers bedside registration for our patients to reduce wait times.

 The department is staffed by a dedicated group of emergency physicians and nurses, with support of advanced diagnostics and additional services within the full-service hospital.
 In addition, our patients benefit from the higher level of stroke care as a result of our partnership with Swedish Neuroscience Institute and the TeleStroke program.
 Our emergency department physicians and nurses are linked directly with a Swedish Acute Stroke Telemedicine Team.